 Here’s how to teach students how to do this kind of practice—and get them to comply with the procedures as well.

-- Model how to do this in front of the whole class.
+- Model how to do corrections in front of the whole class.

 - Put the correction procedures on an overhead or poster and go over them verbally.

 - Explain what a “hesitation” is.
-(It is two or more seconds of nothingness before saying the answer to a fact.
-Students don’t have to count two seconds.
+(It is a second or more of nothingness before saying the answer to a fact.
+Students don’t have to count a second.
 They just need to know what it “feels” like.
 You will model the heck out of that later.
 Keep reading.)

 - At first you should be the checker with a student from the class making pretend mistakes, and you tell students the three steps to the correction procedure as you model it.

 Make your students model the correction procedure as you role play making errors

 - Next, you take the student role and call on students to be the checker.
 Make both hesitations and answer errors as well as saying the wrong fact or saying just the answer.

 - Make sure the student corrects with all three steps of the correction.
 If they don’t do part of the procedure, prompt it until they do, then give more hesitations or mistakes for that student to get to demonstrate the correction procedure the right way.

 - Once a student has demonstrated the right procedure for corrections, move on to another student.